-- Enabling the ti-Ifa option in an IS-IS or OSPF instance overrides the user configuration of the loopfreealternate-exclude command under the interface's context in that IGP instance.
-In other words, the TI-LFA SPF uses that interface as a backup next hop if it matches the post-convergence next hop. - Any prefix excluded from LFA protection using the loopfree-alternates exclude prefix-policy prefix-policy command under the IGP instance context is also excluded from TI-LFA. - Because the post-convergence SPF does not use paths transiting on a node in IS-IS overload, the TI-LFA backup path automatically does not transit on the A node. - IES interfaces are skipped in TI-LFA computation because they do not support Segment Routing with MPLS encapsulation.
-If the only found TI-LFA backup next hop matches an IES interface, IGP treats this as if there were no TI-LFA backup paths and falls back to using either a remote LFA or regular LFA backup path as per the selection rules in LFA protection option applicability. - The TI-LFA feature provides link-protection only.
-Thus, if the protected link is a broadcast interface, the TI-LFA algorithm only guarantees protection of that link and not of the Pseudo-Node (PN) corresponding to that shared subnet.
-In other words, if the PN is in the post-convergence path, the TI-LFA backup path may still traverse again the PN.
-For example, node E in Figure 7: TI-LFA backup path via a Pseudo-Node computes a TI-LFA backup path to destination D via E-C-PN-D because it is the post-convergence path when excluding link E-PN from the topology.
+- Enabling the ti-Ifa command in an IS-IS or OSPF instance overrides the user configuration of the loopfree-alternate-exclude command under the interface context in that IGP instance; that is, the TI-LFA SPF uses that interface as a backup next hop if it matches the post-convergence next hop. - Any prefix excluded from LFA protection using the loopfree-alternates exclude prefix-policy command under the IGP instance context is also excluded from TI-LFA. - Because the post-convergence SPF does not use paths transiting on a node in IS-IS overload, the TI-LFA backup path automatically does not transit on such a node. - IES interfaces are skipped in TI-LFA computation because they do not support segment routing with MPLS encapsulation.
+If the only found TI-LFA backup next hop matches an IES interface, IGP treats this as if there were no TI-LFA backup paths and falls back to using either a remote LFA or regular LFA backup path in accordance with the selection rules described in LFA protection option applicability. - The TI-LFA feature provides link-protection only.
+Therefore, if the protected link is a broadcast interface, the TI-LFA algorithm only guarantees protection of that link and not of the pseudonode (PN) corresponding to that shared subnet.
+That is, if the PN is in the post-convergence path, the TI-LFA backup path may still traverse again the PN.
+For example, node E in Figure 7: TI-LFA backup path via a pseudo-node computes a TI-LFA backup path to destination D via E-C-PN-D because it is the post-convergence path when excluding link E-PN from the topology.
 This TI-LFA backup does not protect against the failure of the PN.

-Figure 7: TI-LFA backup path via a Pseudo-Node
+Figure 7: TI-LFA backup path via a pseudo-node

-When the computing router selects an adjacency SID among a set of parallel adjacencies between the P and Q nodes, the selection rules in step 4 of TI-LFA algorithm are used.
-However, these rules may not yield the same interface the P node itself would have selected in its post-convergence SPF because the latter is based on the lowest value of the locally managed interface index.
+When the computing router selects an adjacency SID among a set of parallel adjacencies between the P- and Q-nodes, the selection rules in step 4 of TI-LFA algorithm.
+However, these rules may not yield the same interface the P-node would have selected in its post-convergence SPF, because the latter is based on the lowest value of the locally managed interface index.

-For example, node A in Figure 8: Parallel adjacencies between P and Q nodes computes the link-protect TI-LFA backup path for destination node E as path A-C-E, where C is the P node and E is the Q node and destination.
-C has a pair of adjacency SIDs with the same metric to E. Node A selects the adjacency over the P2P link C-E because it has the lowest SID value but node C may select the interface C-PN in its post-convergence path calculation if that interface has a lower interface index than P2P link C-E.
+For example, node A in Figure 8: Parallel adjacencies between P and Q nodes computes the link-protect TI-LFA backup path for destination node E as path A-C-E, where C is the P-node and E is the Q-node and destination.
+Node C has a pair of adjacency SIDs with the same metric to E. Node A selects the adjacency over the P2P link C-E because it has the lowest SID value, but node C may select the interface C-PN in its post-convergence path calculation, if that interface has a lower interface index than P2P link C-E.